doselwon11/KLYNN-laundry-remake/README.md

 `npx create-expo-app@latest <app-name>`, e.g., `npx create-expo-app@latest klynn`

 **Note**: Creating a new Expo app will create a new folder in your root, e.g., "klynn".
-You may have to move all current files and folders into this new folder for the full web app to render accurately.
+You should move all current files and folders into this new folder (replace all folders that Expo generates) for the full web app to render accurately.

 ### 3. Install Dependencies